yaminipriya0315/yaminipriya0315/README.md

 ## 💼 Internships

 ### 🤖 Machine Learning Intern — SkillDzire
-✔️ Built and trained machine learning models on real-world datasets
+✔️ Built and trained machine learning models using Python and Scikit-learn
 ✔️ Performed data preprocessing, feature engineering, and model evaluation
 ✔️ Applied algorithms such as regression and classification
 ✔️ Gained hands-on experience with model performance optimization